Help India Breathe!

-Amid the peak of the second COVID-19 wave, Help India Breathe! program is raising funds to deliver support for communities hit the hardest and suffering with lack of oxygen and food.
-We are currently at Phase 2 of our fundraising efforts.
-We successfully raised 32000CHF in the first phase to kick off the ration kits.
-We are currently raising funds to supply 500 oxygen concentrators
+Amid the peak of the second COVID-19 wave, Help India Breathe! raised funds to deliver support for communities hit the hardest and suffering with lack of oxygen and food.

 India is at this time the worst affected country in the world with the highest number of daily new cases (379’459 on 28.04.2021).
 H2O is a dedicated program initiated by HW to raise funds to help the communities in most distress and in dire need of oxygen and food.

 Hospitals and other healthcare providers need oxygen to treat patients with COVID-19.
 However, there is a severe shortage of oxygen supply across India and doctors and nurses are helplessly watching patients die.
 Humane Warriors is raising funds to help procure and distribute oxygen cylinders and/or concentrators.
 Typically, healthcare facilities consume about 15% of oxygen supply, leaving the rest for industrial use.
 But amid India's second wave nearly 90% of the country's oxygen supply – 7’500 metric tonnes daily is needed.
 This is a need 3 times higher than the peak experienced during the first COVID wave in September 2020.